 - The vigilance provided by the team in testing as well as evaluation boosts the product quality.

-- Help teams to remain well organised and work together on a similar page, with a usual sprint goal.
+- Help teams to remain well organized and work together on a similar page, with a usual sprint goal.

 - With increments visibility, consumers get satisfactory deliverables.